Biings/biings-ds/docs/icons.md

 <h6 class="subtitle is-6 is-uppercase has-text-grey">Style</h6><h1 class="title is-serif is-1 has-text-weight-bold">Iconography</h1>
 <p class="subtitle is-5">
-    <span class="has-text-weight-semibold">Iconography</span> uses symbols to represent an object or an action visually.
+    <span class="has-text-weight-semibold">Iconography</span> uses symbols to represent an object or an action.
 They should be used sparingly to provide clarity and reduce cognitive load.
 </p>

 <hr class="is-large is-visible">

 <h2 class="title is-4 is-family-sans-serif">Icons</h2>

+Icons are mostly used to provide a visual accompaniment to other UI components.<br>
-Icons should **not be less than 24 pixels** (width and height).<br>Use, or make, an equivalent Glyph when displayed below 24px.
+They should **not be less than 24 pixels** (width and height).<br>
+*Use an equivalent Glyph when displayed below 24px.*

 <br><br>